briankoser/sfc-listeners-guide/episodes/0015-top-5-sci-fi-worlds.md

   <q class="ben">...No.</q>
 </div>

-<a href="https://www.goodreads.com/review/show/156612712">Ben's {% workTitle "Love Wins" %} review</a>
+<a href="https://www.goodreads.com/review/show/156612712">Ben's {% work "Love Wins" %} review</a>

 # Feedback
-Ben makes fun of Celine Dion singing at the end of {% workTitle "Avatar" %}.
+Ben makes fun of Celine Dion singing at the end of {% work "Avatar" %}.